 Tyler assumed all of the powers of office after Harrison’s death, and he never named a Vice President.
 In his inaugural address three days later, he sent a message that he is the boss.
-Tyler believes that Congress should make policy, which gives off the impression of him being weak.
+Tyler believes that Congress should make policy, which gave off the impression of him being weak.
 This was a misconception for Tyler was his own man with own political agenda.
-A man without a party, he was perhaps the nation’s first and only truly independent president, pressing the business of the nation.
+A man without a party, Tyler was perhaps the nation’s first and only truly independent president.

 Challenges To Authority

 Tyler was known as “his accidency” or “his ascendancy”.
 Many people thought he was acting president until there could be a new election.
 Tyler’s cabinet, which was actually Harrison’s cabinet, tried to muzzle his policy proclaiming the cabinet would make policy decisions collectively.

 Harrison had promised to pass Whig bills though Congress such as re-certifying the Bank of the United States, but Tyler didn’t share their view.
 The Whigs passed two laws authorizing a new national bank which were both vetoed by Tyler.
 After the second veto, the Whigs held meetings where they expelled President Tyler from the party.

 Foreign Policy Achievements